Hundreds of HK-listed firms file incomplete results, using virus rule exemptions

-HONG KONG, April 2 (Reuters) - More than a fifth of listed companies in Hong Kong that were required to publish audited results by March 31 delayed them, taking advantage of a relaxation of rules due to the coronavirus outbreak, figures from the city’s stock exchange show.
+HONG KONG (Reuters) - More than a fifth of listed companies in Hong Kong that were required to publish audited results by March 31 delayed them, taking advantage of a relaxation of rules due to the coronavirus outbreak, figures from the city’s stock exchange show.

 A total of 372 companies published either preliminary results without auditors’ agreement or their management accounts, as allowed under the relaxed rules by the bourse and the regulator, the Securities and Futures Commission.